techjay-c/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+---

+**Add Dentist**

+**MSS**
+1. User submits a request to include a new dentist, detailing information about the dentist.
+2. ToothTracker acknowledges the addition of the new dentist.
+3. Use case concludes.

+**Extensions**

+- **1a.
+User inputs an incorrect command.**
+    - ToothTracker identifies the command error.
+        - ToothTracker asks the user to adjust and provide the command in the correct format.
+    - Steps within 1a repeat until a proper add dentist command is given.
+    - The main scenario continues from step 2.

+- **1b.
+ToothTracker finds a pre-existing dentist entry.**
+    - ToothTracker alerts the user about the duplicate entry and asks to provide unique data.
+    - Steps within 1b loop until a new, unique entry is provided.
+    - The main scenario resumes from step 2.

 **Use case: Delete a person**

 **MSS**